 In 2020 and 2021, a range of cities and counties in the Twin Cities metropolitan area collaborated to create the 2020 to 2024 Regional Analysis of Impediments to Fair Housing Choice (PDF).
 The document is linked on this page.
 Interested parties with questions about the 2020 to 2024 Regional Analysis of Impediments to Fair Housing Choice are encouraged to contact Karl Batalden, Woodbury's Community Development Coordinator.

 Several agencies are available to help victims of fair housing violations including:

-HUD's Office of Fair Housing and Equal Opportunity
+Office of Fair Housing and Equal Opportunity Page

-Before you contact any of the above organizations to file a discrimination complaint, it would be beneficial to have the following information available:
+Before you contact any of the listed organizations to file a discrimination complaint, it would be beneficial to have the following information available:

-A short description of the event that caused you to believe your rights were violated; and
+- A short description of the event that caused you to believe your rights were violated